EXPLAINER: Ethereum is ditching its 'miners.' Why?

 According to his calculations, ethereum was responsible for about 44 million metric tons of carbon dioxide emissions per year.
 If he's correct, these will now be drastically reduced.

-On the other hand, bitcoin's energy usage and greenhouse gas emission is significantly larger than ethereum's — and no move away from bitcoin mining appears to have gained much traction.
+On the other hand, bitcoin's energy usage and greenhouse gas emission is significantly larger than ethereum's — and there doesn't seem to be much enthusiasm for moving away from bitcoin mining.

+Ethereum's merge was long planned and involved years of preparation by its developer teams, said Lena Klaassen, co-founder of the Crypto Carbon Ratings Institute, a German company that specializes in measuring crypto environmental impacts.
+“Such ambitions never existed for Bitcoin and thus I don’t expect that Bitcoin will transition” away from mining any time soon, she said.

 ———